 Each year, Indiana Humanities and the Bowen Center for Public Affairs at Ball State University hold a Community Conversations series designed to help communities tackle challenging issues.
-The focus of the series for the next three years will be Bicentennial 2016: The Next Indiana.
+The focus of the series for 2014 and 2015 will be Bicentennial 2016: The Next Indiana.

-Over the past four years more than 20 Indiana regions have been selected to participate in the series, which is aimed at helping the community build on its strengths and meet its challenges.
+Over the past five years more than 25 Indiana regions have been selected to participate in the series, which is aimed at helping the community build on its strengths and meet its challenges.

-Selected regions, lead partners and topics for 2013 include:
+Selected regions, lead partners and topics for 2013 included:

 Evansville.
 Historic Southern Indiana, a heritage-based program out of the University of Southern Indiana, will examine the city’s history and work with cross-disciplinary groups to revitalize center city neighborhoods.